VanTaS15/RotationLedger/README.md

   credential.
 Tune the thresholds in `detect.py` for your data.
 - Fingerprints match exact byte-identical values.
 A secret that is reformatted, re-encoded, or re-cased between commits reads as two different secrets.
+- There is no binary or large-file handling; the input is expected to be a text diff export.

+## Design decisions

+The choices below are the ones a reader is most likely to question, with the alternative that was rejected.

+Parse an offline `git log -p` export instead of invoking git.
+The obvious alternative is to shell out to git (or use a git library) and walk history directly.
+That was rejected for three reasons.
+It removes a dependency on git being installed and on the analysed repository being present, so the tool can